 \section{Encoder Architectures}

 \userllm uses a Transformer-based user encoder to generate user embeddings from ID-based feature sequences.
-To effectively fuse information from multimodal user interaction data, we explore and compare two fusion architectures: \earlyfusion and \latefusion.
-Following the example shown in Fig.~\ref{fig:encoder-architectures}, each item in the user interaction timeline has three modalities: name, rating, and category.
-Each modality (or feature) has its own vocabulary.
-Items from each modality are mapped to an integer ID and have their own embedding representations.
-In an \earlyfusion architecture, the $i_{th}$ item's three modalities (name, rating, and category) are combined into a fused embedding $f_i$.
+To effectively fuse information from user interaction data, we explore and compare two fusion architectures: \earlyfusion and \latefusion.
+Following the example shown in Fig.~\ref{fig:encoder-architectures}, each item in the user interaction timeline has three features: name, rating, and category.
+Each feature has its own vocabulary.
+Items from each feature are mapped to an integer ID and have their own embedding representations.
+In an \earlyfusion architecture, the $i_{th}$ item's three features (name, rating, and category) are combined into a fused embedding $f_i$.
 The sequence of fused embeddings is then fed into the user encoder to generate user embeddings.
-On the other hand, a \latefusion architecture employs three separate feature encoders to process each modality independently.
+On the other hand, a \latefusion architecture employs three separate feature encoders to process each feature independently.
 The resulting embeddings are combined to a single user embedding at a later stage using fusion layers.

 \textbf{Autoregressive Transformer} As described in Section~\ref{sec:embedding-gen}, \userllm employs an Autoregressive Transformer as the \earlyfusion encoder.
-Illustrated in Fig.~\ref{fig:user-llm}, this model receives a sequence of user activities, where each activity is represented by multiple modalities (name, rating, and category).
+Illustrated in Fig.~\ref{fig:user-llm}, this model receives a sequence of user activities, where each activity is represented by multiple features (name, rating, and category).
 Individual features are first embedded, then concatenated and processed by a Transformer decoder.
 The Autoregressive Transformer Encoder generates a user embedding for each input item in the user's timeline.

 \textbf{Dual Encoder} The late-fusion encoder we investigated is a dual encoder architecture with separate 'user' and 'label' towers.
 The 'user tower' utilizes Transformers and processes a series of input tokens, while the 'label tower' processes the subsequent token (label) within the sequence.
 Each encoder generates an embedding representation of its respective input, and the similarity between these embeddings is calculated for loss computation via a softmax layer.
 When integrating with LLMs, we utilize only the 'user tower' for user embedding generation.
 With the default setting, a Dual Encoder generates a single user embedding from an input sequence.
 The number of generated embeddings can be adjusted through the configuration of the fusion layers.